robgauer/Team7-Project-2/images/Project2 README.md

-# Project 2:  Tell a Story with Data.
+# Tell a Story with Data.
+### Team7-Project-2

-### Project Team 7:
+Project Team:
 * Lori Shannon
 * Philip Hill
 * Rob Gauer
 #
-# U.S. AIRLINE DELAYS
+# Team 7 Project 2 - U.S. Airline Delays

 ![flight-delays-image.jpeg](images/flight-delays-image.jpeg)

-# Story Objective
+# Story - U.S. Airline Delays
-  Our team created a web visualization dashboard that lets you the consumer select any U.S. airport, airline, year, and month interactively and explore the data.
-Upon selection the dashboard presents the data visualizations showing the history of delay measures used by the airline industry to metric their overall performance.
+  Our team created a web visualization dashboard that lets you the consumer select any U.S. airport, airline, year, and month.
+The dashboard then presents the history of delay measures used by the airline industry to metric their overall performance.

 # Comparitive Analysis
 The dashboard is a tool for business, government, the airlines, or you the general consumer to perform a data lookup of how the different types of airline delays impact overall on time performance.